American imperialism: 1890s–1900s: New Imperialism and "The White Man's Burden"

+The United States' interests in Hawaii began in the 1800s with the United States becoming concerned that Great Britain or France might have colonial ambitions on the Hawaiian Kingdom.
+In 1849 the United States and The Kingdom of Hawaii signed a treaty of friendship removing any colonial ambitions Great Britain or France might have had.
+In 1885, King David Kalākaua, last king of Hawaii, signed a trade reciprocity treaty with the United States allowing for tariff free trade of sugar to the United States.
+The treaty was renewed in 1887 and with it came the overrunning of Hawaiian politics by rich, white, plantation owners.
+On July 6, 1887, the Hawaiian League, a non-native political group, threatened the king and forced him to sign a new constitution stripping him of much of his power.
+King Kalākaua would die in 1891 and be succeeded by his sister Lili'uokalani.
+In 1893 with support from marines from the USS Boston Queen Lili'uokalani would be deposed in a bloodless coup.
+Hawaii has been under US control ever since and became the 50th US state on August 21, 1959, in a joint resolution with Alaska.

-Stuart Creighton Miller says that the public's sense of innocence about Realpolitik impairs popular recognition of U.S. imperial conduct.
-The resistance to actively occupying foreign territory has led to policies of exerting influence via other means, including governing other countries via surrogates or puppet regimes, where domestically unpopular governments survive only through U.S. support.
+Stuart Creighton Miller says that the public's sense of innocence about Realpolitik impairs popular recognition of US imperial conduct.
+The resistance to actively occupying foreign territory has led to policies of exerting influence via other means, including governing other countries via surrogates or puppet regimes, where domestically unpopular governments survive only through US support.

 The Philippines is sometimes cited as an example.
 After Philippine independence, the US continued to direct the country through Central Intelligence Agency operatives like Edward Lansdale.
 As Raymond Bonner and other historians note, Lansdale controlled the career of President Ramon Magsaysay, going so far as to physically beat him when the Philippine leader attempted to reject a speech the CIA had written for him.
 American agents also drugged sitting President Elpidio Quirino and prepared to assassinate Senator Claro Recto.
 Prominent Filipino historian Roland G. Simbulan has called the CIA "US imperialism's clandestine apparatus in the Philippines".

-The U.S. retained dozens of military bases, including a few major ones.
-In addition, Philippine independence was qualified by legislation passed by the U.S. Congress.
-For example, the Bell Trade Act provided a mechanism whereby U.S. import quotas might be established on Philippine articles which "are coming, or are likely to come, into substantial competition with like articles the product of the United States".
-It further required U.S. citizens and corporations be granted equal access to Philippine minerals, forests, and other natural resources.
+The US retained dozens of military bases, including a few major ones.
+In addition, Philippine independence was qualified by legislation passed by the US Congress.
+For example, the Bell Trade Act provided a mechanism whereby US import quotas might be established on Philippine articles which "are coming, or are likely to come, into substantial competition with like articles the product of the United States".
+It further required US citizens and corporations be granted equal access to Philippine minerals, forests, and other natural resources.
 In hearings before the Senate Committee on Finance, Assistant Secretary of State for Economic Affairs William L. Clayton described the law as "clearly inconsistent with the basic foreign economic policy of this country" and "clearly inconsistent with our promise to grant the Philippines genuine independence."